miraland-labs/solarti-program-library/examples/c/README.md

 # Program examples written in C

-The examples in this directory demonstrate various Solana program mechanisms.
+The examples in this directory demonstrate various Miraland program mechanisms.
 They are for code reference only and are not end-to-end working examples.
 The current C test frameworks are very limited so not all functionality is fully tested.